FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

     ):
         """Just a dummy scheduler, advising to do nothing""" return pd.Series(
-            0, index=pd.date_range(start, end, freq=resolution, closed="right")
+            0, index=pd.date_range(start, end, freq=resolution, inclusive="left")
         )

-.. note:: It's possible to add arguments which describe the asset flexibility and the EMS context in more detail.
+.. note:: It's possible to add arguments that describe the asset flexibility and the EMS context in more detail.
 For example,
           for storage assets we support various state-of-charge parameters.
 For now, the existing schedulers are the best documentation.

-Finally, make your scheduler be the one which FlexMeasures will use for certain sensors:
+Finally, make your scheduler be the one that FlexMeasures will use for certain sensors:

 .. code-block:: python